cypress-io/cypress-parcel-preprocessor/README.md

 ## Use

-Register the preprocessor in [Cypress plugins file](https://on.cypress.io/writing-a-plugin)
+Register the preprocessor in your [background file](https://on.cypress.io/background process).

 ```js
 const cyParcel = require('cypress-parcel-preprocessor')